Whales, Sharks & Dolphins in False Bay

 The smallest of the three whales described is present in our waters all year round.
 Feeding mainly on shoaling fish and often seen swimming among seabirds and dolphins, this whale has three distinct ridges running from its snout to the top of its head and a triangular dorsal fin set well back.
 They are mainly a subtropical species but there is a resident population along our Atlantic coast.
 They feed on mackerel, herring, squid and krill and are often seen in big groups from 10 up to a 100.

 Observable Whale behavior: The Southern Right Whales spend December to April feeding in the freezing waters of the South Atlantic, skimming Copepods (a small shrimp species).
 These animals migrate annually to our warm South African waters to calve their babies and suckle their young safely, a stage which both mother and baby are particularly vunerable to a shark attack because of the placenta and blood in the water.
 The groups of whales will form a protective circle around a female giving birth - it is rare to see this, possibly often taking place under the shadow of nightfall.
 During the night in Simon's Town you may be lucky enough to ACTUALLY HEAR the whales communicating with puffing noises, that sound rather like blowing through a long pipe, a sound similar to a Didgeridoo, short or long blasts of air make different sounds.
 They also make rumbling noises, cracking noises by slapping the water continuously with their huge tails (can sound like a rifle shot), and loud sighs can often be heard by the local residents as the sounds drift over the water, and up the mountain amphitheatre!
 How do whales sleep?
 Not sure about that one, but I think they could hold their breath for 20mins or so and slowly bob up and down during the night as they assume a rest pose?
-Any suggestions on this topic would be welcome!
-Please email me!
+Any suggestions??

 The same Southern Right whales that come to give birth here then continue the cycle here by mating every 2 - 3 years.
 This behaviour is all played out in full view of the public who gather waving along the many shorelines and rocky headlands.
 Small bays are especially popular with the Southern Right Whales visiting our shores during the Cape Whale Season - from May to late November each year.